SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 7 March 2024 - Enhancement - Improved support for DataMiner as a Service systems on dataminer.services [ID_38932]

-​The dataminer.services page now has an improved UI when a DataMiner as a Service (DaaS) system is deploying with an estimated time left.
-When a DaaS system is unreachable, an email is provided to contact support.
-It is also possible to remove the system whilst it is still deploying.
+​The dataminer.services page now has an improved UI when a DataMiner as a Service (DaaS) system is being deployed, with an estimated time left.
+When a DaaS system is unreachable, an email address is provided to contact support.
+It is also possible to remove the system while it is still being deployed.

 #### 29 February 2024 - Enhancement - Admin app UI adjusted [ID_38908]